 Timelines for Allen County, Indiana

-Timelines help put events in chronological order of when, where, who, sometimes how revealing interesting things we might not think to look for and provide insight to information we might find no where else.
-Timelines can also clarify claims of who did something first ever, or for the first time in a certain location.
 One such claim is Philo T. Pharnsworth who many in the United States say invented television, while some claim John Logie Baird a Scottish engineer was first.
 Philo came to Fort Wayne to live and build a factory.
 Similar claims are made about who was first to build, buy, or use automobiles, airplanes, and more.
-Timelines help clarify who really was first, or at least reported and recorded something first as we go back in time when printed communication was slower, more local, and maybe not as widely reported and recorded for history as easily as in todays digital world.
+Timelines help clarify who really was first, or at least reported and recorded something first as we go back in time when printed communication was slower, more local, and maybe not as widely reported and recorded for history as easily as in todays always connected online digital world.

 Indiana map 1823